yet-another-static-site-generator/yass/docs/user/extending.md

 Subdirectories inside `_modules` directory are places where all modules should be put.
-They names are that same like the program *hooks* for running modules thus you should not change names for this subdirectories.
+They names are that same like the program *hooks* for running modules thus you should not change names for these subdirectories.

-- start: put here modules which will be run at beginning of work for commands `build` and `server`.
-This modules will be executed only once during build or regenerate the site.
+* start: put here modules which will be run at beginning of work for commands `build` and `server`.
+These modules will be executed only once during build or regenerate the site.
 For command `server` this happens only after start the server.
-- pre: put here modules which will be run every time when the program will be preparing to manipulate any file, like copying or generating HTML page from markdown file.
+* pre: put here modules which will be run every time when the program will be preparing to manipulate any file, like copying or generating HTML page from markdown file.
-- post: put here modules which will be run every time when the program will end manipulating any file, like copying or generating HTML page from markdown file.
+* post: put here modules which will be run every time when the program will end manipulating any file, like copying or generating HTML page from markdown file.
-- end: put here modules which will be run after finishing files manipulation.
+* end: put here modules which will be run after finishing files manipulation.
   For command `server` it will be run after every site regeneration.

 Thus, if you have module `test.sh` and you want to run it every time when the